hashicorp/terraform-website/content/source/docs/enterprise/private/vault.html.md

 ---
 layout: "enterprise2"
-page_title: "Private Terraform Enterprise Customer Managed Vault (Installer Beta)"
+page_title: "Private Terraform Enterprise Externally Managed Vault (Installer Beta)"
 sidebar_current: "docs-enterprise2-private-vault"
 ---

-# Private Terraform Enterprise Customer Managed Vault
+# Private Terraform Enterprise Externally Managed Vault

-Private Terraform Enterprise can be configured to use an external Vault cluster rather than the internal Vault instance.
+Private Terraform Enterprise (PTFE) can be configured to use an external Vault cluster rather than the internal Vault instance.
 Within PTFE, Vault is used to encrypt sensitive information such as variables and states.